ranveerdesh/OSP-Assignment-1/README.md

 Line 151: After every thread has finished its operation, the console_mutex is destroyed by calling the pthread_mutex_destroy(&console_mutex) function.

-"mscopier.cpp"
+## mscopier.cpp

-Mutex for Buffer Synchronization
+# Mutex for Buffer Synchronization

 Line 15: Buffer_mutex, a pthread_mutex_t variable, is declared.
 In order to prevent race conditions, this mutex is used to synchronise access to the shared buffer, shared_buffer, ensuring that only one thread can access the buffer at a time.

-Condition Variables for Management of Buffers
+# Condition Variables for Management of Buffers

 Line 18-19: Buffer_not_full and buffer_not_empty, two pthread_cond_t variables, are declared.
 The shared buffer's state is controlled by these condition variables, which enable threads to wait until the buffer reaches an appropriate state (such as not full or empty) before continuing.

-Implementing Reader Threads
+# Implementing Reader Threads

 Line 34: To guarantee synchronised access to the shared buffer, the buffer_mutex is locked using pthread_mutex_lock(&buffer_mutex) at the start of the reader_thread function.